 Knowing What Not To Eat When Feeling Stressed Out

 When you’re feeling stressed out, you may be tempted to reach for classic ‘comfort foods’ usually foods which are laden with sugar, very starchy, or greasy.
 However, although these foods can make you feel momentarily better, they will actually make you feel worse in the long run.
-Having stress-busting snacks such as fresh berries, dark chocolate, yogurt, walnuts or pistachios, or even a fruit smoothie with avocado and leafy greens in it can help you to feel better in both the short and long term when it comes to stress.
+Having stress-busting snacks such as fresh berries, dark chocolate, yogurt, walnuts or pistachios, or even a fruit smoothie with avocado and leafy greens in it, can help you to feel better in both the short and long term.

-When it comes to combating and dealing with stress in the long run, it’s important to make sure that for the most part, you have a diet that is healthy and balanced.
-In order to stay on track, it’s a good idea to make a meal plan for your week and plan ahead to make sure that you have a good selection of these stress-busting foods in your kitchen.
+It’s important to make sure that for the most part, you have a diet that is healthy and balanced.
+In order to stay on track, it’s a good idea to make a meal plan for the week.
+Planning ahead to make sure that you have a good selection of these stress-busting foods in your kitchen is key to keeping your stress in check.
 Set yourself up for success and create meals and snacks with these different foods when you feel like stress eating.

-Making sure that the majority of your meals include foods such as lean proteins and leafy, green vegetables will make you feel healthier overall, both physically and mentally.
+Making sure that the majority of your meals include foods such as lean proteins and leafy green vegetables will make you feel healthier both physically and mentally.
 Remember, the foods you eat can contribute to your stress levels.
-A good example of a healthy, stress-busting menu would be:

 Breakfast: Oatmeal with berries or a fruit smoothie with avocado and berries